greenboxal/doggohub/doc/university/glossary/README.md

 ### Markdown

 A lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML and many other formats using a tool by the same name.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
-Checkout GitLab's [Markdown guide](https://gitlab.com/help/user/markdown.md).
+Checkout DoggoHub's [Markdown guide](https://doggohub.com/help/user/markdown.md).

 ### Maria DB

-A community developed fork/variation of MySQL.
+A community developed bork/variation of MySQL.
 MySQL is owned by Oracle.

 ### Master